aurel192/tutorials/SQL/sqlbolt.md

 ORDER BY column, … ASC/DESC
 LIMIT num_limit OFFSET num_offset;
 ```
-1. Find the list of all buildings that have employees
+1.Find the list of all buildings that have employees
 ```sql
 SELECT DISTINCT building FROM employees
 ```
-2. Find the list of all buildings and their capacity
+2.Find the list of all buildings and their capacity
 ```sql
 SELECT * FROM Buildings
 ```
-3. List all buildings and the distinct employee roles in each building (including empty buildings)
+3.List all buildings and the distinct employee roles in each building (including empty buildings)
 ```sql
 SELECT DISTINCT building_name, role
 FROM buildings